-Reflection Candidate has Candidate's Candidate has Candidate has restated reflection is brief reflected on the reflected deeply (AMLE Standard 1) observations with no apparent reflection. and lacks depth. teaching and learning observed in the lesson. on the teaching and learning observed in the lesson.
+Reflection Candidate has Candidate's Candidate has Candidate has restated reflection is brief reflected on the reflected deeply (AMLE Standard 1) observations and lacks depth. teaching and on the teaching with no apparent learning and learning reflection. observed in the observed in the lesson. lesson.
 Reflection and Candidate has Candidate's Candidate has Candidate has application failed to reflect reflection on the reflected upon reflected deeply on the lesson's lesson's impact the lesson's on the lesson's (AMLE Standard 1) impact on her on her future impact on her impact on her future teaching. teaching is brief future teaching. future teaching. and lacks depth.